sharkcus/alpha_sign/README.md

 1. Navigate to the `alpha_sign` directory.

-2. Compile the code with `gcc hello_world.c RS-232/rs232.c alpha.c -Wall -Wextra -o2 -o hwrldgcc hello_world.c RS-232/rs232.c alpha.c -Wall -Wextra -o2 -o hwrld`
+2. Compile the code with `gcc hello_world.c RS-232/rs232.c alpha.c -Wall -Wextra -o2 -o hwrld`

 3. Run the code with `./hwrld`